 Using your details for service contact

+We will undertake this processing under a legitimate business interest.
 Making sure we deliver excellent customer service is important to us and to do this various methods of communication may be used when sending you information about your account.
-Sometimes this may be by SMS or Email.
-This may include sending you receipts for payments, statements or other information in relation to your loan.
+Sometimes this may be by SMS, email or push notification in your app or log in area.
+For example this may include sending you reminders or receipts for payments or other information in relation to the administration/servicing of your loan.
 We will always ensure that we are not putting your data at risk.
-If you have requested that we Email you information relating to your account we will ensure that we have explained the risks of sending an insecure Email and that you are happy to accept that risk.
+If you have requested that we email you information relating to your account we will ensure that we have explained the risks of sending an insecure email and that you are happy to accept that risk.

 Using information on social networking sites

-As part of our ongoing commitment to understanding our customers better, we may research comments and opinions made public on social media sites.
-We may also match information on these sites with the data we hold to undertake behavioural analysis and assist with credit decisioning.
-The information we collect may also assist use with looking at targeted advertising using social media.
+We will undertake this processing under a legitimate business interest.
+As part of our ongoing commitment to understanding our customers better, we sometimes research comments and opinions made public on social media sites.
+We sometimes also match information on these sites with the data we hold to undertake behavioural analysis and assist with credit decisioning.
+The information we collect may also assist use with looking at targeted advertising using Social media.

 Using cookies and IP addresses